 I absolutely love eating salad, and sometimes I find it challenging to keep my salads interesting.
 I have been trying out different homemade salad dressings at home, and this chimichurri salad dressing I made tasted perfect with my favorite salad.
 A cobb salad.
 I switched up a few things on this salad to make it a little lighter.
 I replaced the bleu cheese with a lower calorie feta cheese.
 I replaced the bacon with turkey bacon bits, and I swapped the olive oil in my Chimichurri salad dressing with Mazola Corn Oil.

-My Chimichurri salad dressing has so much flavor, and Mazola Corn Oil is great to use in this salad dressing because it has a neutral taste that lets the natural flavor of your food stand out.
+My Chimichurri salad dressing has so much flavor, and Mazola Corn Oil is excellent to use in this salad dressing because it has a neutral taste that lets the natural flavor of your food stand out.
 Mazola Corn Oil is a heart-healthy choice for your family.
 It can also be used for baking, grilling, sautéing, stir-frying, or mixing up a marinade.

 Another reason why I like to keep Mazola Corn Oil in my kitchen is that it has a smoke point that is higher than other oils at 450°F and performs well in a variety of cooking scenarios.
-I use it for stir-fry recipes, grilling and even baking recipes in my home.
-It is versatile and pairs well with sweet, savory and many International cuisines.
+I use it for stir-fry recipes, grilling, and even baking recipes in my home.
+It is versatile and pairs well with sweet, savory, and many international cuisines.

 Chimichurri sauce is an Argentinan condiment.
 It contains herbs, garlic, vinegar, and oil.
 The vinegar gives it the perfect amount of tang, and it has quickly become my favorite sauce, and now salad dressing.

-This salad really is everything. juicy tomatoes, creamy avocado, sweet corn, salty turkey bacon, crumbly feta cheese, that is topped with egg and chicken that really make this a filling meal.
+This salad is everything.
+Juicy tomatoes, creamy avocado, sweet corn, salty turkey bacon, crumbly feta cheese, that is topped with egg and chicken that make this a filling meal.
 I made this salad for dinner one night for my husband and me to enjoy after t-ball.
 The salad dressing had already marinated the salad by the time we got to it, and our dinners were more than satisfactory.

 Chimichurri Cobb Salad